VAR logo English

 How do we fit into the scheme of things?

 Science needs to keep visiting what are presently metaphysical questions, to see if new progress can be made, in the light of new knowledge (NS, 03-Sep-2016, p28), including those of consciousness (p31), why there is something rather than nothing (p32), free-will (p35), what reality is made of (p36), whether time is just an illusion (p37), and whether God exists (p39).
-With a steadfast guide, and a universe that is started well away from equilibrium providing the regular flow of low-entropy nutrients, and undesirable trespassing on each other's extended phenotypes, or being drawn into other local minima.
+Somewhat superficially for the present, we can strive for keeping to a steadfast guide, in a universe that is started well away from equilibrium that provides the regular flow of low-entropy nutrients, and minimising any undesirable trespassing on each other's extended phenotypes, or being drawn into other local minima, and otherwise going where they are not supposed to go.

 1. The next machine-class as a sequence